Test AI Review

 1. CheckList

 When to use it: During development and pre-release for any NLP model where linguistic edge cases matter.
-Ideal for teams that need repeatable behavioral tests rather than ad-hoc checks.

 Short example: Create a test that inserts negation into sentences and checks that sentiment models flip labels.
 Example pseudocode: checklist.add_candidate("I do not like X") → expect negative.